deepakmali-09/springboot-p03/readme.md

 - **Maven**: Build automation tool.

 ## **How It Works**
-1. Users make an online purchase and select their preferred payment provider (e.g., PayPal, Stripe, etc.).
+1. Users make an online purchase and select their preferred payment provider (e.g., Paytm, RozerPay, etc.).
 2. The application retrieves the corresponding payment provider bean using `ApplicationContext`.
 3. The selected provider processes the payment and displays its name on the console.